 - 1. Understand the resolution of forces and to obtain resultant of all force systems, - 2.
 Understand equilibrium conditions of static loads for smooth and frictional surface - 3.
 Analyse simple trusses for forces in various members of a truss - 4.
 Obtain centroid, centre of gravity for various regular and composite areas and bodies - 5.
-Obtain Moment of inertia for various regular and composite areas and bodies and also to obtain Mass moments of inertia of elementary bodies
+Obtain Moment of inertia for various regular and composite areas .